Everything has a lifecycle

-Lifecycle management extends to all things, from engineering, manufacturing, quality, sales and marketing, enterprise collaboration and management, maintenance and service, as well as all operations supporting the full enterprise digital chain.
+Lifecycle management extends to all aspects of a product's existence, including engineering, manufacturing, quality, sales and marketing, enterprise collaboration and management, maintenance and service, and all operations supporting the full enterprise digital chain.
+For instance, systems and sub-systems undergo new product introduction or development cycles (NPI and wider NPD processes), which include defining requirements, input, technological or product attributes, designing, developing, building, and operating / maintaining gates.

-Degining and integrating lifecycles across multiple 'things' and across enterprise operations requires a holistic business transformation and organizational change approach.
-This implies an alignment of talent, process, data and technology for a specific scope of work: product, application, asset performance, material intelligence, etc. and their respective lifecycle following the digital thread across the enterprise.
+For successful integration and design of lifecycles across multiple aspects of enterprise operations, a comprehensive approach to business transformation and organizational change is necessary.
+This entails aligning talent, processes, data, and technology to a specific area of focus, such as product, application, asset performance, material intelligence, and more, and tracking their respective lifecycles through the digital thread across the enterprise.

 In every industry, data leads to knowledge, and ultimately to intellectual property and competitive advantage.
-There are plenty of opportunities to leverage data and convert it into value with the proliferation of connected devices, Big Data, inexpensive storage solutions, data mining and analytics tools to visualise and navigate (or 'drill into') it to the required level of detail.
+There are plenty of opportunities to leverage data and convert it into value with the proliferation of connected devices, Big Data, inexpensive storage solutions, data mining and analytics tools to visualise and navigate to the required level of information.

 Broadly speaking, data helps driving effective decisions: